maubanel/UE5-CPP-Functions-Templates-Classes/containers/README.md

 ##### `Step 12.`\|`UECPPFTC`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now since this is a dynamic container we can make changes to the size even at runtime.
 So if it was keeping track of enemies spawning in, we can do this at runtime.
-The **Push_Back** method
+The **[push_back](https://cplusplus.com/reference/vector/vector/push_back/)** method.

+>Adds a new element at the end of the vector, after its current last element.
+The content of val is copied (or moved) to the new element.

+This effectively increases the container size by one, which causes an automatic reallocation of the allocated storage space if -and only if- the new vector size surpasses the current vector capacity.

 ![push_back four more Cards](images/dynamicArray.png)